wzmemo/NYC_Open_Data_Business_Savings/README.md

 This project is a part of the 2019 NYC Open Data Competition.

+## Hypothesis
+We think that the more trees that a business has around or near it's property would be coorelated with savings for ultilities given by the city of NY.

 ## Step 1 - Load the Data
 First, given the size of the NYC Business data, we were directly able to load it using the following code for our analysis: